bekticizudin/my-first-nextjs-project/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+**Features**

+**Search by City**
+Enter a city name in the search input field to filter users based on their city.
+The search is not case-sensitive.

+**Sort Users**
+Click the "Sort" button in the user table to sort users alphabetically by their names.

+**Pagination**
+Navigate through paginated results using the page number buttons.
+Five users are displayed per page.

+**Additional Notes**
+The application uses React's Context API to manage user data.
+Initial user data is fetched from the JSONPlaceholder API.
+An active internet connection is necessary to load the initial user data.
+The application is designed to be responsive and adaptable to various screen sizes.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: